hhaji/Deep-Learning/README.md

     ```
     Additional Reading:
     ```
+    * Blog: [Standardizing on Keras: Guidance on High-level APIs in TensorFlow 2.0](https://medium.com/tensorflow/standardizing-on-keras-guidance-on-high-level-apis-in-tensorflow-2-0-bad2b04c819a) by Sandeep Gupta, Josh Gordon, and Karmel Allison <br>
     * Blog: [A Detailed Example of How to Use Data Generators with Keras](https://stanford.edu/~shervine/blog/keras-how-to-generate-data-on-the-fly#disqus-thread) by Afshine Amidi and Shervine Amidi